kcha/bike_share_ride_report/README.md

 The maps are created in R using the [ggmap](http://cran.r-project.org/web/packages/ggmap/index.html) package.

-A report of usage statistics are also generated using R Markdown.
+A report of usage statistics are also generated using R Markdown (in development).

 ## Requirements
  * R plus the following packages: